 Figure 6: Market share of district heating in the built environment

 EVs are emblematic of the energy transition and strong growth in sales is evident across Europe.
 From a demand perspective their development is driven by air pollution concerns, energy efficiency and CO2 emission reduction.
 Passenger vehicles currently account for the highest share in the total transport fleet.
-To reach the climatic targets, the decarbonisation of the passenger sector will be driven by a fast uptake of Electrical Vehicles (EVs) and Fuel Cell Electrical Vehicles (FCEVs).
+To reach the climatic targets, the decarbonisation of the passenger sector will be driven mainly by a fast uptake of Electrical Vehicles (EVs).

 The use of electric motors delivers high efficiency gains, compared to ICE, helping Europe to reach energy autonomy, complimented by the strong development of solar and power.
 Secondly EVs offer flexibility to the electricity system through smart charging, which becomes increasingly important in a scenario where dispatchable power generation is in rapid decline.